50054-cdpa/notes/syntax_analysis_2.md

 The main idea is that the actions (which define the change and update of the state and stack) are output based on the current state and the current stack.
 If we recall that this is a form of state machine.

-From this point onwards, we use pseudo Scala syntax illustrate the algorithm behind the parsing table construction.
+From this point onwards, we use pseudo Haskell syntax illustrate the algorithm behind the parsing table construction.

 Let `.` denote a meta symbol which indicate the current parsing context in a production rule.